Resolutions to the Bylaws

 Resolution 7.
 Penalty for Nonpayment of Dues and Assessments.
 New and continuing members who have not paid dues within 30 days of the stated due date will be notified of forfeiture of membership.
 Reinstatement shall require the request of the delinquent member and liquidation of all indebtedness.

 Resolution 8.
 Duration of Membership.
-Members may resign at any time by giving written notice to the Membership & Marketing department of the Society.
+Members may resign at any time by giving written notice to the Membership & Professional Development department of the Society.
 Otherwise, membership shall continue indefinitely as long as dues and assessments are paid according to the preceding section.

 Resolution 9.
 Service on Committees.
-With the exception of the Investment Committee , and the Committee on Neuroscience Departments and Programs (see Resolutions to Article IX.
+With the exception of the Investment Committee (see Resolutions to Article IX.
 Committees, Resolution 3.
 Business Committee Charters), members of all Society for Neuroscience Committees shall be Regular or Student members.